Ghardabiya Airbase

-Ghardabiya Airbase is a dual-function airbase for the Libyan Air Force 15 km south of the Mediterranean coastal city of Sirte.
+Ghardabiya Airbase (IATA: SRX, ICAO: HLGD) is a dual-function airbase for the Libyan Air Force 15 km south of the Mediterranean coastal city of Sirte.
 It also incorporates an airport for civilian use.

 All runways have 305 m displaced thresholds.

 The Sirte non-directional beacon (Ident: SRT) is located 7.8 nmi north of the airport, in the city.
 The Sirte VOR-DME (Ident: SRT) is located on the field.

 Military use

 It is the home base of 1124th Bomber Squadron and 1st Fighter-Bomber Squadron which operate the Su-22 aircraft.
 The base also operates the Aero L-39 Albatros for counterinsurgency missions.

+During the first Gulf of Sidra Incident, two Libyan Su-22s took off from this airbase and attacked two U.S. Navy F-14 Tomcats.

 Civilian use

-Due to the First Libyan Civil War of 2011 all flights were suspended; however, since the end of the conflict, Libyan Airlines have resumed service.
+Due to the First Libyan Civil War of 2011, all flights were suspended; however, since the end of the conflict, Libyan Airlines has resumed service.
 It is unknown if Air Libya has resumed services as well.

 First Libyan Civil War (2011)

 It was targeted by United States Air Force B-2 Spirit stealth bombers equipped with precision-guided munitions (PGMs) during the First Libyan Civil War on 20 and 21 March 2011.
 The United States Navy also participated in the attack to deny the Libyan Air Force operational capability with the use of Tomahawk cruise missiles.